ASHABot: An LLM-Powered Chatbot to Support the Informational Needs of Community Health Workers: System Design

-In March-May 2024, we deployed \ashabot{} with test users from \anonymousngo{} and our research team with 19 onboarded as ASHAs and 10 as ANMs.
-Test users from \anonymousngo{} included field workers, who serve as direct liaisons with ASHAs and ANMs.
-To gather feedback, we conducted interviews with two male field workers (average age: 29.0±4.24 years).
-Both participants were fluent in Hindi and Mewari, and the interviews were conducted in Hindi.
-The first author transcribed and translated these interviews into English.
+\chihighlightagain{In March-May 2024, we deployed \ashabot{} with test users from \anonymousngo{} and our research team with 19 onboarded as ASHAs and 10 as ANMs.
+Test users from \anonymousngo{} included field workers, who serve as direct liaisons with ASHAs and ANMs.}

-Additionally, the field workers reviewed 374 \ashabot{} answers and provided feedback.
-Among these, 273 were marked as accurate and complete, 13 as accurate but incomplete, 13 as inaccurate, and 75 were `\textsf{I don't know}' responses.
-These inaccurate or `\textsf{I don't know}' responses were mainly due to translation and transcription errors.
-For instance in one answer about haemoglobin, the phrase `\textsf{HB stands for}' was inaccurately translated to Hindi as `\textsf{HB {\dn KwA h\4}}' [\textit{HB khada hai}, which uses a literal translation of the verb `to stand'].
-In another case, \ashabot{} mistranslated `\textsf{ASHA}' in the Hindi question to `\textsf{hope}' in English and responded with `\textsf{I don't know}' as a result.
+\chihighlightagain{These field workers asked 374 questions, reviewed \ashabot{}'s responses, and provided feedback on their accuracy and completion.} \chihighlightagain{Of these, 273 responses were marked as accurate and complete, 17 as accurate but incomplete, 9 as inaccurate, and 75 were `\textsf{I don't know}' responses.
+Of the inaccurate responses, 3 were due to discrepancies (e.g., dosage inconsistencies) in the government-approved documents.
+We addressed these by manually updating the knowledge base with doctor-verified answers, and instructing the bot to prioritize recent updates while generating responses.} The `\textsf{I don't know}' responses were mainly due to translation and transcription errors.
+For example, \ashabot{} mistranslated `\textsf{ASHA}' in the Hindi question to `\textsf{hope}' in English, resulting in an `\textsf{I don't know}' response.
 To resolve this issue, we experimented with different query inputs to the GPT-4 model: (a) the original Hindi query, (b) the English-translated query, and (c) both the English-translated query and the Hindi source query.
 The number of `\textsf{I don't know}' responses for these methods were 32, 35, and 32, respectively.
 We decided to input both Hindi and English queries into the system.
-This approach further distinguishes our method from that of \citet{ramjee2024cataractbot}, who only input the English query.
+This approach further distinguishes our method from that of \citet{ramjee2024cataractbot}, who only used English queries.